-January 2019
+January 2020

-Program ID/Title: AGS-818/King Kamehameha Celebration Commission Contact Person/Phone No.: Meoh-Leng Silliman/586-0690 (Note: Currently the program has no staff)
+Program ID/Title: AGS-818/King Kamehameha Celebration Commission

+Contact Person/Phone No.: Amy Hammond/586-0333

 I. Goal

 On December 22, 1871 King Kamehameha V established June 11 as a national holiday in memory of his grandfather and founder of the Hawaiian Kingdom, King Kamehameha I. The first celebration was held on June 11, 1872 and the holiday has been observed ever since.
 In 1939 the legislature of the Territory of Hawaii established the King Kamehameha Celebration Commission, which formalized the events' planning and coordination by the Hawaiian nobility.
 Upon statehood in 1959, the holiday was the first to be recognized in the Hawai'i state constitution.